DarraghMurray/CS4084_Project/design.md

                   would re-log.
             MessageScreen -
                   This fragment allows users to message each other through emails.
+                   We allow users to type the to, subject and body of an email on the message screen.
+The from section is automatically filled from the current users email.
+We also fill in the to section if a user clicks on the message seller button on an item page.
+This is done using an Intent to request a chooser for email apps to send the email from.
             FindItem -
                   This fragment fills a scroll view with the results of a search query of the database.